ParkerdeWaal/fABMACS/readme.md

 # fABMACS
 A fast, hard-wired version of [GROMACS 5.0.5] that computes free energy estimates via adaptive biasing potentials.
-The manuscript is submitted.
+The accompanying manuscript can be found at http://scitation.aip.org/content/aip/journal/jcp/145/15/10.1063/1.4964776

 This code is modified for the following functions: